Neural-network Density Functional Theory Based on Variational Energy Minimization

-Deep-learning ab initio calculation is an emerging interdisciplinary field, which aims to greatly enhance the capability of ab initio methods by using state-of-the-art neural-network approaches~\cite{Behler2007,Zhang2018,Schutt2019,Unke2021,Gu2022,Musaelian2023,deeph2022,xdeeph2023,deeph-e32023,deeph22024,deeph2022_2,xdeeph2023_2,deeph-dfpt2024,yu2023efficient}.
-For instance, the use of neural-network quantum states significantly improves the accuracy of quantum Monte Carlo calculations~\cite{carleo2017solving}; the integration of deep learning and density function theory (DFT) can speed up material simulations by several orders of magnitude~\cite{deeph2022,deeph2022_2,xdeeph2023,xdeeph2023_2,deeph-e32023,deeph-dfpt2024,deeph22024}.
-In particular, deep-learning DFT potentially has revolutionary impact on future research due to the indispensable role of DFT in various fields ranging from physics, chemistry to materials science.
-Stimulated by the Materials Genome Initiative launched in 2011, great efforts have been devoted to building computational materials databases via DFT.
-Deep-learning DFT will act as a game changer in the field, since neural-network algorithms can considerably accelerate the construction of bigger materials database, and the bigger data would in turn allow training more powerful neural-network models.
+Deep-learning \emph{ab initio} calculation is an emerging interdisciplinary field, which aims to greatly enhance the capability of \emph{ab initio} methods by using state-of-the-art neural-network approaches~\cite{Behler2007,Zhang2018,Schutt2019,Unke2021,Gu2022,deeph2022,deeph-e32023,xdeeph2023,deeph-dfpt2024,deeph-hybrid2023,deeph22024,yu2023efficient,yuan2024equivariant}.
+For instance, the use of neural-network quantum states significantly improves the accuracy of quantum Monte Carlo calculations~\cite{carleo2017solving, FermiNet}; the integration of deep learning and density functional theory (DFT) can speed up material simulations by several orders of magnitude~\cite{deeph2022,deeph-e32023,xdeeph2023,deeph-dfpt2024,deeph-hybrid2023,deeph22024}.
+In particular, deep-learning DFT can potentially have a revolutionary impact on future research due to the indispensable role of DFT in various fields ranging from physics and chemistry to materials science.
+Stimulated by the Materials Genome Initiative launched in 2011, great efforts have been devoted to building computational material databases via DFT.
+Deep-learning DFT will act as a game changer in the field, since neural-network algorithms can considerably accelerate the construction of bigger material databases, and the bigger data would in turn allow for training more powerful neural-network models.
 In this context, combining neural networks with DFT database construction holds great promise for advancing materials discovery.